laravel/docs/validation.md

 ### Customizing The Flashed Error Format

-If you wish to customize the format of the validation errors that are flashed to the session when validation fails, override the `formatValidationErrors` on your base request (`App\Http\Requests\Request`).
+If you wish to customize the format of the validation errors that are flashed to the session when validation fails, override the `formatErrors` on your base request (`App\Http\Requests\Request`).
 Don't forget to import the `Illuminate\Validation\Validator` class at the top of the file:

 	/**
 	 * {@inheritdoc}